 I don’t give two hoots about decorating, but I would dearly love to settle in with permanent furniture, appliances, and most of all, insulation.
 Sadly, this is the exception rather than the norm in NZ houses.
 I’d be happy to pay to insulate my own property once I finally pick one of the Forest Hill Toronto homes for sale, but not while renting.
-In the meantime, we suffer on…
+IEuropean antiques Coffee Tables includes steel, brass, glass, oak, and more.
+At EMFURN, we are passionate about beautiful furniture.
+Offering world famous designs inspired by pioneers of mid-century design, we are a leading destination for mid century furniture and home decor.
+You can find the shop for mid century furniture online here.

 T also wants a dog something chronic.
 I’m not an animal person AT ALL, so renting has been a good way to shut that down.
 But I’m willing to compromise when we have a place on our own, particularly if there’s any security benefit to be had (we’ve been burgled too many times).